 Ex-Im Bank established the Environmental Exports program to increase support of environmentally beneficial goods and services.
-Since the program's inception in 1994, Ex-Im Bank's environmental transactions have grown significantly, with a total portfolio in excess of \$2 billion.
+Since the program's inception in 1994, Ex-Im Bank's environmental transactions have grown significantly.
 That has allowed U.S. environmental companies to compete in promising emerging markets.
-From FY 2002 to FY 2005, Ex-Im Bank has supported more than \$1.3 billion in environmentally beneficial exports.
-The Ex-Im environmental portfolio includes transactions financing U.S. exports of renewable energy equipment, wastewater treatment projects, air pollution technologies, waste management services, and many other goods and services.
+From FY 2002 to FY 2005, Ex-Im Bank has supported more than \$1.1 billion in environmentally beneficial exports.
+The Bank's environmental portfolio includes transactions financing U.S. exports of renewable energy equipment, wastewater treatment projects, air pollution technologies, waste management services, and many other goods and services.
 Renewable energy and water project exports are eligible for repayment terms of up to fifteen years under an OECD agreement that became effective July 1, 2005, for a trial period of two years.
 It is our goal to use these new terms and our outreach programs to expand our exports in this sector, where we feel the United States has a real technological edge over its competition.